AndreasMuehlmann/asc/README.md

 ## TODO

-- don't use poll windows since it is not supported
 - use raylib for plotting and ui
+- battery for raspberry pi
+- build setup into car

 Later:
-- IMU that works well in high acceleration environment
+- IMU that works well in high acceleration environment and also uses I2C

 Maybe:
 - Endianness?